-Protecting the separate identity of Farnham is a key objective of the draft Neighbourhood Plan.
+Protecting the separate identity of Farnham is a key objective of the Neighbourhood Plan.
 The gap between the built up areas of Farnham (at Badshot Lea and Weybourne) and Aldershot to the north and north east is already very narrow.
 This countryside comprises an area of high landscape value and sensitivity.
-Any intensification of development in the narrow gap beyond the defined Built Up Area Boundary which would have the effect of reducing the separate identity of the two distinct settlements and increasing the coalescence between them would be inappropriate.
+Any intensification of development in the narrow gap beyond the defined Built Up Area Boundary would have the effect of reducing the separate identity of the two distinct settlements and increasing the coalescence between them and would be inappropriate.
+The remaining gap between Farnham and Aldershot should be retained to prevent the neighbouring towns merging into one another; to check the unrestricted sprawl of the two large built-up areas; to assist in safeguarding the countryside from encroachment in this environmentally sensitive location and to preserve the setting and special character of Farnham.

 Even limited new development could contribute to a cumulative undermining of the effectiveness of the Built Up Area Boundary which has been designated with the protection of open countryside and the prevention of coalescence in this area.
 The separation with Aldershot is supported by residents.
-The 2014 Green Belt Review by Waverley Borough Council (available at weblink) does not propose an extension of the Green Belt to the north of the A31 east and north of Badshot Lea to protect this gap, although this option is consulted on as part of the draft Neighbourhood Plan (see Map F).

-The Green Belt Review also proposes an area between Moor Park and the A31, including the River Wey, as an extension to the Green Belt and consultation on this option is part of the draft Neighbourhood Plan (see Map F).
+The 2014 Green Belt Review by Waverley Borough Council (available at www.farnham.gov.uk) did not propose an extension of the Green Belt to the north of the A31 east and north of Badshot Lea to protect this gap, although this is supported by local residents.
+Waverley Borough Council proposes an area between Moor Park and the A31, including the River Wey, as an extension to the Green Belt and this is supported by residents.